-Keeping in mind that many LOC members are in different places in their journey of understanding DEI and Justice work, LOC is setting an expectation that all existing members will participate in trainings recommended by the Equity and
+Keeping in mind that many the LOC members are in different places in their journey of understanding DEI and justice work, the LOC is setting an expectation that all existing members will participate in trainings recommended by the Diversity, Equity and Inclusion Committee.

-Inclusion Committee.
 All LOC members are highly encouraged to provide input and participate in discussions associated with this work to gain or establish collective understanding and knowledge on why, equity and inclusion is key to self-growth but also to help transform the institution as a whole.

-- LOC is committed to provide professional development opportunities for all LOC members in Bias training, Cultural Competency training, Growth Mindset training, DEI and Social Justice trainings and any other trainings recommended by the Equity and Inclusion Committee.
+- The LOC is committed to provide professional development opportunities for all LOC members in bias training, cultural competency training, growth mindset training, DEI and social justice trainings and any other trainings recommended by the Diversity, Equity and Inclusion Committee.
 These trainings will be offered in person or online through the Equity Lens Framework website or webpage throughout the year including during the state annual conference.
-LOC will promote and send out information on upcoming trainings through the LOC Weekly Bulletin. - LOC is committed to helping up and coming leaders by providing them with professional development, tools and support they need to be prepared to step into local leadership positions. - LOC is committed to elevating voices of our diverse and underrepresented members, especially Black Indigenous People of Color (BIPOC), people with disabilities, people who are deaf and hard of hearing or are print disabled and members with language barriers.
-LOC will acknowledge and affirm that their presence and engagement is imperative to the success of LOC. - LOC is committed to working with all businesses and creating economic opportunities for minority-owned, women-owned, service-disabled veteranowned and emerging small businesses.
+The LOC will promote and send out information on upcoming trainings through the LOC Weekly Bulletin. - The LOC is committed to helping up and coming leaders by providing them with professional development, tools and support they need to be prepared to step into local leadership positions. - The LOC is committed to elevating voices of our diverse and underrepresented members, especially BIPOC, people with disabilities, people who are deaf and hard of hearing or are print disabled and members with language barriers.
+The LOC will acknowledge and affirm that their presence and engagement is imperative to the success of the LOC.

+The LOC is committed to working with all businesses and creating economic opportunities for minority-owned, women-owned, service-disabled veteran-owned and emerging small businesses.